zipped-album/zlbm/README.md

 * **How do I play a Zipped Album?**

-  I created [ZAP](https://github.com/zipped-album/zap) as cross-platform player with full Zipped Album support.
+  I created [Zipped Audio Player (ZAP)](https://github.com/zipped-album/zap) as cross-platform player with full Zipped Album support.
 However, some other players are capable to at least play the audio part of ZAP (i.e. they won't show the booklet).
 These include [Foobar2000](https://foobar2000.org) and [DeaDBeeF](https://deadbeef.sourceforge.io/).